Ritvik19/Scrapers/README.md

 # Lord-Varys

+_The Master of Whisperers_

 > My little birds are everywhere, and they whisper to me the strangest stories...

 Web Scraper for various websites

-Just run any notebook to scrape the corresponding website, but make sure you have installed beautifulsoup4 library:
+Just run any notebook to scrape the corresponding website,

+but first make sure that you have installed beautifulsoup4 library:

 ```
 pip install beautifulsoup4